Gun laying

-Gun laying is the process of aiming an artillery piece or turret, such as a gun, howitzer, or mortar, on land, at sea, or in air, against surface or aerial targets.
+Gun laying or gun training is the process of aiming an artillery piece or turret, such as a gun, howitzer, or mortar, on land, at sea, or in air, against surface or aerial targets.
 It may be laying for either direct fire, where the gun is aimed directly at a target within the line-of-sight of the user, or by indirect fire, where the gun is not aimed directly at a target within the line-of-sight of the user.

 Indirect fire is determined from the information or data that is collected, calculated, and applied to physical coordinates to identify the location of the target by the user.
 The term includes automated aiming using, for example, radar-derived target data and computer-controlled guns.

 Description

 Manual traverse for an Eland armoured car.
 Gun elevation is controlled by the left traverse wheel, horizontal turret rotation by the right.

 Gun laying is a set of actions to align the axis of a gun barrel so that it points in the required direction.
-This alignment is in the horizontal and vertical planes.
-A gun is "traversed" (rotated in a horizontal plane) to align it with the target, and "elevated" (moved in the vertical plane) to range it to the target.
-Gun laying may be for direct fire, where the layer sees the target, or indirect fire, where the target may not be visible from the gun.
-Gun laying has sometimes been called "training the gun".
+Such may be for direct fire, where the target is visible for the gun, or indirect fire, where the target is not be visible from the gun.
+This alignment is divided into in the horizontal and vertical planes, called: